 Follow this link to View Medicare's Best Available Evidence Policy.
 You will be taken to the Centers for Medicare and Medicaid Services (CMS) Website.

-When you go to a network pharmacy and we provide a temporary supply of a drug that isn't on our formulary, or that has coverage restrictions or limits (but is otherwise considered a "Part D drug"), we will cover a one-time 30-day supply (unless the prescription is written for fewer days).
+When you go to a network pharmacy, we provide a temporary supply of at least a month’s supply (unless the enrollee presents with a prescription written for less) of a drug that isn't on our formulary, or that has coverage restrictions or limits (but is otherwise considered a "Part D drug").
 We will provide you and your provider with a written notice after we cover your temporary supply.
 This notice will explain the steps you can take to request an exception and how to work with your doctor to decide if you should switch to an appropriate drug that we cover.

 If you are a new member and a resident of a long-term-care facility (like a nursing home), we will cover a temporary 31-day transition supply (unless the prescription is written for fewer days).
 If necessary, we will cover more than one refill of these drugs during the first 90 days you are a new member enrolled in our Plan.
 If you are a long-term care facility resident and have been enrolled in our Plan for more than 90 days and need a drug that isn't on our formulary or is subject to other restrictions, such as step therapy or dosage limits, we will cover a temporary 31-day emergency supply of that drug (unless the prescription is for fewer days) while you pursue a formulary exception.

 Upon receiving your written notice about your medication from the plan, we recommend that you talk to your doctor and decide if you should switch to a different drug that we cover or request a formulary exception to get coverage for the drug.
-See Section 9 of the Evidence of Coverage under "What is an exception?" to learn more about how to request an exception.
-Please contact our Pharmacy Help Desk for any additional questions about our transition policy.
+See Chapter 9 of the Evidence of Coverage under "What is an exception?" to learn more about how to request an exception.
+Please contact our Customer Care for any additional questions about our transition policy.